 This is a standard pip requirements file used to fix packages version.
-Currently it contains entries only for Sphinx and ipython.
+Currently it contains Sphinx only.

 readthedocs.yml

 This is a configuration file for the readthedocs application.
 It provides some fine-grain settings.
 For Tango Controls it limits output formats to standard HTML, PDF and EPUB.
 Leaving this setting blank will lead to some problems with the build process at readthedocs.